-When you sign in to the AWS Elastic Computer Cloud (EC2) console, you choose a region from the list next to your username in the navigation bar.
-Due to data latency, FileMaker Inc. recommends choosing the region nearest you.
+When you sign in to the AWS Elastic Compute Cloud (EC2) Management Console, you choose a region from the list next to your user name in the navigation bar.
+To reduce data latency, choose the region nearest you.

 - If a region isn't already selected, select one from the top navigation bar.

-- In the left navigation pane, under Network and Security, choose Key Pairs.
+- In the left navigation pane, under Network & Security, choose Key Pairs.

 - Click Create Key Pair.